 Botany

-John Winders has compiled a list of over 200 wildflowers which he has found growing in and around Stratford sub Castle.
-The plant list indicates at least one location for each plant and the map below indicates on which public footpath, roadside verge or other land accessible to anyone, where others might find them too.
+John Winders* compiled a list of over 200 wildflowers which he had found growing in and around Stratford sub Castle.
+His plant list indicates at least one location for each plant and the map below indicates on which public footpath, roadside verge or other land accessible to anyone, where others might find them too.
+His list is available to download as a PDF below.

 Wildflower list